-With its safe environment, great campsites and a big, main road, Iceland is a great place to travel by campervan.
-As a non-camper and city dweller, I was hesitant about living in one, but the one week I spent in an Iceland campervan is one of my favorite experiences.
+With its safe environment, well-maintained campsites and straightforward main road, Iceland is a great place to travel by campervan.
+I was hesitant about traveling in one, but the one week I spent in an Iceland campervan remains one of my favorite experiences.

 Why Travel Iceland in a Campervan?

-If it’s your first time traveling anywhere in a campervan and are hesitant about it like I was, here are a few reasons to consider trying it in Iceland:
+If it’s your first time traveling anywhere in a campervan and you’re hesitant about it like I was, here are a few reasons to consider doing it in Iceland:

 - Iceland campsites are well-maintained and accessible to first-timers.
 Traveling in a campervan is not “roughing it” like it can be with camping.
 In Iceland, you can stay in campsites that have kitchen facilities and hot showers (see below for more on campsites).
-You can cook in nature, but you can pivot and cook at a campsite facility or drive to a restaurant if it’s not enjoyable.
+You can cook in nature if you want, but you can also cook at a campsite facility or drive to a restaurant if you prefer.

 - Iceland is one of the most expensive countries to visit in the world.
-Traveling in a campervan can be more economical, especially if you book it in advanced.
+Traveling in a campervan can be more economical, especially if booked far in advance.
 This Iceland cost breakdown outlines my trip’s travel expenses.

 - Iceland has a big main road, called the Ring Road, that runs around the country.
 To travel in Iceland, you need to travel by vehicle (bus, car or campervan) around the Ring Road, so it’s not a big leap to have to drive a campervan vs. a car.
 Everyone on the road is used to seeing campervans.

 - Iceland is one of the safest countries in the world.
 Staying in a campervan doesn’t pose any significant risks and a lot of people visit by campervan, so you won’t be alone.